ha5ha6/judy_blog/_pages/basicrl.md

 - **target policy**: the policy being learned about and became optimal

-- **behavioral policy**:  the policy used to generate behavior for exploration
+- **behavior policy**:  the policy used to generate behavior for exploration

 **Off-policy**: the process of learning from data 'off' the target policy